MAHEKKEVAT/mywesbite/README.md

 <div align="center">

-# SimpleBlog - A Blog Website
+# MyWebsite - A MyWebsite

-SimpleBlog is a completely responsive personal blog website that is compatible with all mobile devices, has Dark and light themes, and is built using HTML, CSS, and JavaScript.
+MyWebsite is a completely responsive  website that is compatible with all mobile devices, has Dark and light themes, and is built using HTML, CSS, and JavaScript.

  <a href="https://mahekkevat.github.io/mywesbite/"><strong>➥ Live Demo</strong></a>